Combat magic is shaped by the one manifesting the power which means personality, history, and themes are all reflected in the energy's appearance.

-Mayforn surged up from the driver’s seat.
+Mayforn surged up from the driver's seat.
 The Black Thunder swayed back and forth.
 He slapped his hands together and then threw them apart.
-As he did, a barely perceptible wave of force slammed into the fireballs.
+As he did, a barely perceptible wave of force struck the fireballs.

 Accelerated by Mayforn's magic, the fireballs shot out in all directions faster than Linsan could track.
 They blossomed out before streaking in toward the Glasscoaster from too many angles to redirect.

 Linsan's bow screamed as she redirected as many as she could, but it felt like using a spoon against a flood.
 Her sonic whips tore out chunks of the ground and scraped both the Glasscoaster and the Black Thunder.

 “Fuck!” screamed Brook.
 She slapped her hands together, using her blast to blow away the ones screaming toward the open windshield and the front of their vehicle.

 Neither of them were able to stop the ones that came from the side and top.
 Bursts of heat and fire scorched the air, setting fabric and hair aflame.
 The impacts shook the roof and bounced the buggy along the ground.

 One hit the side of the door and bent the frame against Linsan's leg.
 She only had a second to register the hot metal before she jerked away.